thomasdansereau/class3A_test/Test.md

 1 there are this many cool things on this lineintegral.

 2 there are this many cool things on this line.
-Physics is cool.
+Data Science is cool.

 3 there are this many cool things on this line.